 Top 10 tips for comfortable wedding photographs

-Your wedding photographer is a key decision and will make a huge difference in how your wedding photographs turn out and preserving the memories of the day.
+Your wedding photographer is a key decision and will make a huge difference in how your wedding images turn out and preserving the memories of the day.

 Once you have booked your amazing photographer many people then start to worry about how to pose, not look awkward or how to show their best side, so I’ve put together a few tips to get more natural comfortable wedding photographs.